text21/SlotCore/README.md

 - `add <player> <field> <amount>` – add to a numeric field
 - `set <player> <field> <value>` – set any field

+**Session Locking and Errors**

+SlotCore uses a session lock to prevent multiple servers from modifying a player's document concurrently.
+When a session conflict occurs the DataLayer returns the constant string `SESSION_LOCKED`.
+Consumers should treat this as a transient error and retry with backoff.
+Example strategy:

+- Wait 100–500ms and retry up to a few times.
+- If you repeatedly see `SESSION_LOCKED`, log and surface to ops — it often indicates another server or task is holding the session.

+The `DataLayer` module exposes `DataLayer.SESSION_LOCKED` which you can check against when handling adapter errors.

+**Admin integration is opt-in**

+For safety, admin console integration is disabled by default in the shipped `AdminConfig`.

 Client mount (F4 by default):

 ```lua